guanhomer/Multi-Agent-Dorado-Basecalling-File-Structure/README.md

 This system enables multiple PCs (“agents”) to perform **Dorado basecalling concurrently** on shared POD5 data while maintaining consistent synchronization and preventing file conflicts.

-It uses the [`filelock`](https://cran.r-project.org/package=filelock) R package to coordinate concurrent reads and writes across network drives.
+It uses the `filelock` R package to coordinate concurrent reads and writes across network drives.

+It includes `toggle_agent.bat` script to toggle agent locked/unlocked.

 ---